ZaneSchneider/trade-flows-bigquery-dbt/README.md

 ## Overview

-Models global merchandise trade (1995–2024) so questions like *what does the world trade most, which countries run the largest surpluses and deficits, and in which commodities* can be answered against governed, tested marts instead of a raw ~270M-row table.
+Models global merchandise trade (1995–2024) so that questions like *what does the world trade most, which countries run the largest surpluses and deficits, and in which commodities* can be answered against governed, tested marts instead of a raw ~270M-row table.
 Built to own every stage: ingestion, warehousing, transformation,